Pros and Cons for the U.S. of Flat vs. Progressive Taxes

 First, there's no way of knowing how much of the economic growth seen in flat tax success stories are actually due to the flat tax.
 Because of political changes and other economic reforms, many of these nations would have seen growth under almost any tax plan.

 In addition, I'm not sure that a flat tax in the US could provide the same amount of revenue as the current tax system without increasing the tax burden on the middle class.
-Nor do I believe than anyone can predict the effects on the US economy of switching to a flat tax.
+Nor do I believe that anyone can predict the effects on the US economy of switching to a flat tax.

 Flat Tax - What do You Think?